East Kilbride Enhancements

 The East Kilbride Enhancement is one of two key projects in the central belt that make up part of the Scottish Government’s programme to decarbonise Scotland’s Railway, the other being Glasgow - Barrhead.

-By removing diesel trains currently operating on the track and replacing them with more environmentally friendly electric trains, the project will help to deliver substantial environmental benefits such as improved speed, reliability and quality of service.
+By removing diesel trains currently operating on the track and replacing them with more environmentally friendly electric trains, the project helps to deliver substantial environmental benefits such as improved speed, reliability and quality of service.

 What will change?